 Unlike edible crops, cut flowers don’t have to follow tight regulations on pesticide residues.
 This means that the pesticides used on cut flowers can secrete into the soil, and eventually water systems, and pollute the air.
-The insect killing machine of choice is Methyl Bromide, a chemical that’s highly toxic to humans and which is five times more destructive to the ozone layer than Carbon Dioxide (source).
+The insect killing machine of choice is methyl bromide (I don’t know why but I think this sounds like the name of an old lady superhero), a chemical that’s highly toxic to humans and which is five times more destructive to the ozone layer than carbon dioxide (source).

 Keeping cut flower alive takes tonnes of energy and water

-Flowers are made up of two parts water and as they’re grown in countries prone to drought, like Kenya, this means local wildlife and habitats suffer to keep the flowers blooming.
+Flowers need a lit of water and as they’re often grown in countries prone to drought, like Kenya, this means local wildlife and habitats suffer to keep the flowers blooming.
 As Alan Weisman writes in his excellent book ‘The World Without Us’, “The amount of water a typical flower exporter therefore ships to Europe each year equals the annual needs of a town of 20,000.
 During droughts, flower factories with production quotas stick siphons into Lake Naivasha, a papyrus-lined freshwater bird and hippo sanctuary just downstream from the Aberdares.
 Along with water, they suck up entire generations of fish eggs”. (source)

 ‘The World Without Us’ was published in 2007 and thankfully some flower farms are now aiming towards less polluting methods.
 But it can take around 40 years for freshwater to recover from such high levels of pollution and this can only happen if there’s no further impact from humans during that time (source), which seems unlikely.